Dev-Pietro/Dev-Pietro/README.md

 - 🤝 I'm @Gowtch
 - 🤖 Python Student
 - 😎 15 years old
-- 🧠 1° Hight School
+- 🧠 1° High School
 ----------------------------------------------------------------------------------------------------------------
 <!---
 Gowtch/Gowtch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.